armiin98/eye_care_20_20_20/README.md

 ### Eye Care 20 20 20
 this script helps you to do 20-20-20 rule regularly</br>
-with installing this script You will get a message and notification sound to remind you to look 20 feet away for 20 seconds!
+with installing this script You will get a message and notification sound to remind you every 20 minute to look 20 feet away for 20 seconds!

 #### How to Install (for `Arch-based` distros only)
 1. Go to Downloads directory    : `cd /$HOME/Downloads/`